rbadillap/kotal-documentation/docs/ethereum/examples/goerli.md

 kubectl delete -f goerli.yaml
 ```

-and kubernetes garbage collector will delete all resources created by the controller.
+and Kubernetes garbage collector will delete all resources created by the controller.